 - Sleep-The Sleep state is automatically initiated after a period of inactivity when running on battery power or on external power.
 Your work is saved to memory, allowing you to resume your work very quickly.
 You can also initiate Sleep manually.
-For more information, see Initiating and exiting Sleep on page 36. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level. - NOTE: If you want to initiate Hibernation manually, you must enable Hibernation using Power Options in Windows Control Panel.
-For more information, see Enabling and Exiting User-Initiated Hibernation on page 36. - ▲ CAUTION: To reduce the risk of possible audio and video degradation, loss of audio or video playback functionality, or loss of information, do not initiate Sleep while reading from or writing to a disc or an external media card. - NOTE: You cannot initiate any type of networking connection or perform any computer functions while the computer is in the Sleep state or in Hibernation.
+For more information, see Initiating and exiting Sleep on page 34. - Hibernation-The Hibernation state is automatically initiated if the battery reaches a critical level.
+In the Hibernation state, your work is saved to a hibernation file and the computer powers down. - NOTE: If you want to initiate Hibernation manually, you must enable Hibernation using Power Options in Windows Control Panel.
+For more information, see Enabling and exiting user-initiated Hibernation on page 35.

+▲ CAUTION: To reduce the risk of possible audio and video degradation, loss of audio or video playback functionality, or loss of information, do not initiate Sleep while reading from or writing to a disc or an external media card.

+NOTE: You cannot initiate any type of networking connection or perform any computer functions while the computer is in the Sleep state or in Hibernation.